List of Fast & Furious characters: Clay

 Clay is the bullying high school quarterback.
 He appears at the beginning of the film when he agrees to race Sean after witnessing Sean talking to his girlfriend which caused a fight to occur at the school.
-He crashes during the race but manages to escape punishment with the help of his parents due to their wealth, leading Sean to go to Tokyo.
+He crashes both cars during the race but manages to escape punishment with the help of his parents due to their wealth, leading Sean to go to Tokyo.
 Clay is portrayed by Zachery Ty Bryan.